ATUDGUM/ATUDGUM/README.md

 ## StaticAnalysisTool
 The project is used to analyze the types of production code changes that make test code obsolete and to build prompt.

+## jars
+This folder contains some JAR files that you need to import into the StaticAnalysisTool project in order to run it.

+## eval